facebook/docusaurus/website/docs/docs.md

 ### Sidebar object

-A sidebar object is defined like this.
+A sidebar object is defined like this:

 ```typescript
 type Sidebar = {